shapeshed/nodejsbook.io.examples/chapter06/example04/README.md

 # Loops in Jade

-This example illustrates how to use a variablewin the [Jade][1] templating language.
+This example illustrates how to use loops with the [Jade][1] templating language.

     - beatles = ['John', 'Paul', 'Ringo', 'George'] ul